DebzDK/pilates-your-guide-to-flexible-fun/README.md

 * Navigation bar
   * Positioned at the top of the page, the full-length responsive navigation bar includes the site name, logo, and links to the home page, 'Mindfulness' sub-sections - 'Body' and 'Mental Health' and 'Purpose' section.
   * The 'Mindfulness' sub-sections become accessible from a dropdown menu when 'Mindfulness' is hovered in order to economise on space.
   * The navigation bar layout adjusts to make use of available space on smaller screens, eventually becoming a burger menu when there is no longer enough space to display the words in the bar.
-This provides value for the user through ease of navigation by placing it in the position users typically expect to see a navivgatio bar.
+This provides value for the user through ease of navigation by placing it in the position users typically expect to see a navigation bar.

     ![Full-length site navigation bar image](documentation/screenshots/nav.jpg)
     ![Smaller site navigation bar image](documentation/screenshots/nav-smaller.jpg)